Home » GMP » Drug master file (DMF): FDA Guidelines

-Drug master file (DMF): FDA Guidelines
+Drug Master File (DMF): FDA Guidelines

 A Drug master file is a submission form, that is required to submit to the Food and Drug Administration (FDA).
 A US DMF (Drug Master File) is a document that is submitted to regulatory agencies to provide confidential, detailed information about a drug API, drug product, or excipient.
 It is used to support the approval of a drug product or a new drug application (NDA).
 DMFs are typically used when the information about a drug substance or product is proprietary and the company does not want to disclose the information in a public forum, such as in an application for drug approval.
 Drug Master Files are provided as per 21 CFR 314.420.